Information is available from many other agencies and organizations.

 Ontario Ministry of Agriculture, Food and Rural Affairs - Agroforestry

-This website offers valuable information on a variety of different crops, pest management, soil and water management and other resources and services.
+This website offers information on a variety of different crops, pest management, soil and water management and other resources and services.

 Canada Food Inspection Agency